|Linda and I, in Cancun (the sun was bright!)|

 If you are hurting and lonely, even while married, the answer to your personal hell is not "I need to find someone!"
 Way too many mistakes are made at this point.
 Someone dates as a cure for their inner tragedy.
 Two unhealed people "fall in love."
 Never date or marry as relief for tragedy.
 Unless you want to experience hell on earth in a failing marriage, with children.

 Every person's story is different, especially in the details.
 Here's part of mine.
-I was 21 years old.
+I was twenty-one years old.
 I had just become a Jesus-follower.
 I tried to get back into a previously failed dating relationship with a girl who was not a Jesus-follower.
 Eventually, she broke up with me.
-I thought, "I am screwed up."
-God told me to take a year off from any opposite-sex relationships and work on my own self.
+I thought, "I am messed up."
+God told me to take a year off from opposite-sex relationships and work on my own self.
 I did.
 It was a wonderful year!
 I thought, should God ever bring someone into my life, and should we get married, and should we have children, I want to be healed of a lot of stuff inside me.

 Every person is healable.
 None of us have it all together, inwardly.
-"Getting in some relationship" is not the cure.
+Getting in a relationship is not the cure.
 Success in acquiring a life-partner does not equal a life of emotional flourishing.